ejugwu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 su : switches between users
-id -u -n : prints the effective username of the current user groups : prints all the groups the current user is part of
+id -u -n : prints the effective username of the current user groups : prints all the groups the current user is part of chown betty hello : changes the owner of the file hello to the user betty